Kunsky12/Authenticator-Service/README.md

 | `exp` | Issued-at + 12 hours |
 | Algorithm | HS256 |

-Tokens issued by this service are consumed by other backend services (e.g. ChatSystem's WebSocket `auth` handshake).
+Tokens issued by this service are consumed by other backend services (e.g. WebSocket `auth` handshake).

 ---